A room can be well-designed, thoughtfully furnished, and visually appealing—and still feel unsettled.

 When the Eye Can’t Rest

-There is also the question of Visual Silence.
+There is also the question of Visual Noise.

 If every piece contains high detail, contrast, or complexity, the eye has nowhere to pause.